How to Dispose of Asbestos in London

 We recommend leaving asbestos handling to the experts, but if you're feeling bullish and have appropriate PPE and vehicle, you can deliver the asbestos to the tip yourself. (note: If you’re bagging up the asbestos yourself, make sure you wear PPE before you bag it up, not after!)

-Many local tips/ HWRCs will accept asbestos, but some don’t - so check beforehand on their website to see if it's OK or there are any limits on how much you can bring.
+Asbestos removal in London can be done at some local tips/ HWRCs, but not all take asbestos - so check beforehand on their website to see if it's OK or there are any limits on how much you can bring.
 Click here for list of London's tips.

 4. Hire a specialist asbestos disposal contractor